gsdlab/vpdev/README.md

 On the other hand, the feature name `timeout` occurs twice in the model and must be qualified to uniquely identify a feature either as `ClaferMoo::timeout` or `processManagement::timeout`.
 Fully-qualified names could also be used (e.g., `::ClaferMooVisualizer::processManagement::timeout`); however, they are much longer and more brittle as compared to the least partially qualified names when the feature model evolves.

-#### Annotation conventions
+#### Annotation Conventions

 In general, to refer to multiple features, list `lpq names` of the features separated with any whitespace character except a new line.

 * We do not annotate folders, since it's a particular case of files.
-Annotations can be done inside outside a folder by specifying folder name, or inside the folder by referring to it as `.` (dot).
+Annotations can be done outside a folder by specifying folder name, or inside the folder by referring to it as `.` (dot).

 * To annotate files or folders without modifying their contents, add a file called `.vp-files` and list each file or folder name by a mask in a new line followed by a list of features in another line.
+In general, use standard syntax allowed by the linux/unix `ls` or windows `dir` commands.

 For example, a file `/.vp-files` in a project root folder (`ClaferMooVisualizer`) could contain the following (excluding the comments):

 ```
-Server/Backends/*.*                     // mask of the files
+Server/Backends/*.*                     // mask of the files with any extension
 backends                                // feature name
 ```